As you age, medical ailments affect you. The skeletal structure that supports you goes through considerable changes during your lifetime.

 Affecting almost 27 million Americans, Osteoarthritis is a common chronic condition of the joints.
 Sometimes known as the “wear and tear” arthritis, this condition can affect anyone.
 However, owing to overusing joints, it’s still prevalent in older adults.

 In osteoarthritis, the lubricating cartilage between the bones breaks down resulting in friction between the bones causing swelling, pain and more limited movement.

 As people age, this continued joint friction caused by osteoarthritis takes a toll on their bones causing them to chip off and break down of bones.

 The deterioration of your musculoskeletal system is an inevitable aspect of aging.
 However, it’s important to remember that there’s a lot that can be done to alleviate the pain and discomfort you’re experiencing.

 At Houston Physicians’ Hospital, our multi-faceted treatments provide personalized care especially for you and your specific condition.
 Our innovative approach to advanced treatments helps patients with a variety of bone diseases and conditions.

-Visit our Spine or Arthritis specialists in Webster, Texas, today and let our experts in the Joint Solutions Center, Orthopedics, and Physical Therapy departments provide the proper diagnosis and treatment programs as well as surgeries using state-of-the-art technology.
+Visit our Spine or Arthritis specialists in Webster, Texas, today and let our experts in the Orthopedic Center of Excellence, Orthopedics, and Physical Therapy departments provide the proper diagnosis and treatment programs as well as surgeries using state-of-the-art technology.